Hanging in the United States: The Electric Chair

-1921 – Present
+1921 – present

 Since the introduction of the electric chair in 1890, the number of hangings have steadily decreased.
 The introduction of the gas chamber in 1924 further reduced the number of hangings in the United States, as many states in the West, like Nevada, California, and Arizona, opted to replace hanging with the gas chamber throughout the 1920s, 1930s, and 1940s.

 In 1936, Rainey Bethea was hanged after he was convicted of rape; over 20,000 people came to Owensboro, Kentucky, to witness Bethea's execution.
-Many scholars maintain that the unprecedented nationwide attention and coverage the execution received caused the United States to outlaw public executions.
+Many scholars maintain that the unprecedented nationwide attention and coverage the execution received caused the United States to phase out public executions.
 Therefore, Bethea was the last individual to be hanged publicly in the United States.
-In the decades preceding and following Bethea's execution, states had been eliminating hanging as means of execution altogether until the death penalty was de facto suspended in the late 1960s.
+In the decades preceding and following Bethea's execution, states had been eliminating hanging as means of execution altogether until the death penalty was de facto suspended in the mid-1960s.

-When the death penalty was restored in 1976 following the Gregg v.
+When the death penalty was resumed in 1976 following the Gregg v.
 Georgia ruling, most states that had executed inmates primarily by hanging prior to the ruling implemented lethal injection instead.
 Delaware's Billy Bailey was the last criminal to be hanged in the United States, in 1996.
 Bailey was just the third criminal to be hanged since 1965, the other two being Charles Rodman Campbell in 1994 and Westley Allan Dodd in 1993, both in Washington State.

-The hanging of Billy Bailey is likely to be the final hanging in the United States, considering that all three of the states that maintained hanging as a secondary method of execution alongside lethal injection after the 1976 restoration of the death penalty have now abolished executions.
-Delaware's Supreme Court declared the death penalty to be in violation of their state constitution in 2016, Washington abolished executions in 2018, and New Hampshire abolished executions in 2019.
-However, the last man on death row in the three states is Michael Addison in New Hampshire, after murdering a police officer on 16 October 2006.
-He may be executed by hanging if lethal injection is unconstitutional or inefficient, or if he chooses to be executed by hanging.